philsinatra/IDM-T380/instructor_materials/03-git.md

 To https://gitexample.info/our-website.git
  * [new branch]      new-homepage -> new-homepage
 ```

+^ We've worked on our new homepage for a while, and while doing so we've discovered a bug in some JavaScript.
+Someone else on the team has offered to help fix the problem, but first we need to get our changes into her copy of the project.
+To do this, we need to push the `new-homepage` branch from our computer to the server, where our teammate can find and pull from it.

 ^ The command we need is `git push <remote> <branch>`.
 Git wants us to be explicit here, listing exactly which remote we want to push to (`origin`), and which branch we want pushed (`new-homepage`).
 Git is doing several things on our behalf.